-With respect to (b), voters are gender-biased and assess the actions of female politicians less favorably.
-Specifically, we assume that voters believe that crisis containment policies will be less effective if implemented by a female politician than if implemented by a male politician, such that $\lambda_f < \lambda_m$.
-This assumption implies that female leaders get less credit for their actions, in line with evidence showing that voters assess female political leaders less favorably than male politicians, particularly during crises, when traits that society associates with males - such as strength and assertiveness - are more valued (Eagly and Karau, 2002; Lawless, 2004; Bertrand and Duflo, 2017).
+With respect to (b), we assume that there is uncertainty over the mapping from policies to outcomes and that voters have gender-biased expectations about the effectiveness of policies at mitigating the shock: they expect that crisis containment policies will be less effective if decided by a female politician than if decided by a male politician, such that $\lambda_f < \lambda_m$.
+This assumption implies that female leaders get less credit for the same policy decisions, in line with evidence showing that voters assess female political leaders less favorably than male politicians (Eagly and Karau, 2002; Bertrand and Duflo, 2017).